thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 The `$.getJSON()` function sends an HTTP request and returns an `$xhr` promise.
 A **promise** is an object that's used for asynchronous operations.
 Though at first it looks like just a regular callback, a promise is much more than that.
 A promise is an object that represents an operation that hasn't completed yet, but will in the future.
 The main benefit of a promise is its ability to separate the success handling logic from the error handling logic.

-For example, the `$xhr` promise remains in an unresolved state while it waits for the HTTP response.
+For example, the `$xhr` promise remains unresolved while it waits for the HTTP response.
 The `$xhr` promise has two methods, `done()` and `fail()`, that are given a callback each.
 If the HTTP response is successful, the `done()` function's callback is triggered.
 On the other hand, if the HTTP response generates an error, the `fail()` function's callback is triggered.

 Just like how jQuery uses a promise to handle an HTTP response from an HTTP server, Knex uses promises to handle a SQL response from a PostgreSQL server.
 In fact, nearly all the functions in Knex return a promise as the preferred way of handling SQL responses.
 The main difference from jQuery is that Knex promises use the `then()` and `catch()` asynchronous functions instead of `done()` and `fail()`.